jestjs/jest/docs/TutorialWebpack.md

 JavaScript transformations can be handled with Jest's [`transform`](/jest/docs/configuration.html#transform-object-string-string) config option.

-Next let's configure Jest to gracefully handle asset files such as stylesheets and images.
+Next, let's configure Jest to gracefully handle asset files such as stylesheets and images.
-Usually these files aren't particularly useful in tests so we can safely mock them out.
+Usually, these files aren't particularly useful in tests so we can safely mock them out.
 However, if you are using CSS Modules then it's better to mock a proxy for your className lookups.

 ```js